Jake-Gordon540/hello-world/README.md

 # hello-world
-This is my first repository to teach me how use github I am a computer programmer with a bachelor's degree from Bloomsburg University in PA.
+This is my first repository to teach me how use github. <br/>
+I am a computer programmer with a bachelor's degree from Bloomsburg University in PA.
 I am making this git to make several projects to show potential employers that I have experience writing code.